pingcap/blog/pessimistic-locking-better-mysql-compatibility-fewer-rollbacks-under-high-load.md

 ## What is pessimistic locking?

-A database has two locking mechanisms:
+There are two common concurrency control mechanisms in the database field:

-* **Optimistic locking**, also known as [optimistic concurrency control](https://en.wikipedia.org/wiki/Optimistic_concurrency_control) (OCC), allows multiple transactions to modify data without interfering with each other.
+* **[Optimistic concurrency control](https://en.wikipedia.org/wiki/Optimistic_concurrency_control) (OCC)** allows multiple transactions to modify data without interfering with each other.
 While a transaction is running, the data that will be edited isn't locked.
-Before a transaction commits, optimistic locking checks whether a conflicting modification exists.
+Before a transaction commits, optimistic concurrency control checks whether a conflicting modification exists.
 If a conflict exists, the committing transaction is rolled back.
-* **Pessimistic locking** is also called [two-phase locking](https://en.wikipedia.org/wiki/Two-phase_locking) (2PL).
-When a transaction is modifying data, pessimistic locking applies a lock to the data so other transactions can't access the same data.
+* **Pessimistic concurrency control**: when a transaction is modifying data, pessimistic locking applies a lock to the data so other transactions can't access the same data.
 After the transaction commits, the lock is released.
-(Don't confuse 2PL with two-phase commit (2PC), which TiDB uses for all transactions.)

-Pessimistic locking can solve some of the issues caused by optimistic locking.
-TiDB now implements both pessimistic locking and optimistic locking, which means:
+Pessimistic concurrency control can solve some of the issues caused by optimistic concurrency control.
+TiDB now implements both pessimistic and optimistic concurrency control mechanisms, which means:

-* **Transaction commits in TiDB won't fail due to locking issues.**
+* **Transaction commits in TiDB won't fail due to locking issues except deadlocks.**
 * **MySQL users can use TiDB more easily.** MySQL supports pessimistic locking by default.
 Now TiDB also supports pessimistic locking, so MySQL users don't need to modify much application code to get started with TiDB.

 To help you better understand the two locking models, let's take online shopping as an analogy.